MechanicalRabbit/DataKnots.jl/doc/src/reference.md

 # Reference

 DataKnots are a Julia library for building and evaluating data processing pipelines.
-In this library, each `Pipeline` represents a data transformation; a pipeline's input and output is represented by a `DataKnot`.
+Informally, each `Pipeline` represents a data transformation; a pipeline's input and output is represented by a `DataKnot`.
 With the exception of a few overloaded `Base` functions, such as `run` and `get`, the bulk of